-Using Manure in Vegetable gardens
+Using Manure in Vegetable Gardens

-While the list of benefits is impressive, take care that the manure is right for the use when applying manures to vegetable gardens.
+While the list of benefits of using manure is impressive, take care that manure is right for the use in vegetable gardens.
 Only apply manures that have been aged for at least six months, as this will eliminate the risk of burning plants with excess ammonia.
 It is best to use manures that have been properly composted (to a temperature of at least 140 F.), as this will kill any E. coli that may have been present in the raw manure.
 Proper composting is critical for using manure in food gardens to avoid potential human illness.

 Do you have a question?
 Try Ask an Expert!